-In the Spring of 1846, disputes over the ownership and boundaries of Texas thrust the United States and Mexico into war.
+In the Spring of 1846, disputes over the ownership and boundaries of Texas pushed the U.S. and Mexico towards war.

-On December 29, 1845, U.S. President James K. Polk fulfilled a long-standing campaign promise by welcoming the former Republic of Texas as the 28th state in the Union.
+On December 29, 1845, President James K. Polk fulfilled a long-standing campaign promise by welcoming the former Republic of Texas into the Union.
 But Mexicans insisted Texas was rightfully part of their country.
-Although settlers in this territory had claimed independence from Mexico since 1836, Mexican leaders had never recognized Texan sovereignty.
+Although Texans claimed independence from Mexico in 1836, Mexican leaders had never recognized Texas sovereignty.

-The Mexican government still harbored faint hopes of regaining control of the wayward province.
+The Mexican government still held faint hopes of regaining control of the rebellious state.
 They denounced U.S. annexation of Texas as an act of aggression against Mexico.

-Tensions heightened when U.S. President Polk announced the Rio Grande formed the boundary of Texas.
-While Texans championed this river as their boundary, Mexico mapped Texas as a much smaller region--bounded in part by the Nueces River.
-Left in dispute was a huge expanse of land between the two rivers.
+Tensions intensified when President Polk announced the Rio Grande formed the southern boundary of Texas.
+While Texans maintained this river as their boundary, Mexico mapped Texas as a much smaller region bordered in part by the Nueces River.
+The differing views on the boundary left in dispute a huge stretch of land between the two rivers.

-In July of 1845, Polk sent an army led by General Zachary Taylor to Corpus Christi, to the banks of the Nueces River.
-The troops were officially dispatched to help defend Texas from a potential Mexican attack on Texas.
+In July of 1845, Polk sent an army led by General Zachary Taylor to Corpus Christi, on the banks of the Nueces River.
+Troops were officially dispatched to help defend Texas from a potential Mexican attack on Texas.
 But they also represented a display of power as a U.S. negotiator headed to Mexico.

 Library of Congress (no known restrictions)